• Skip to primary navigation

 Instructions

-• Form mixture into 1-inch balls.
-Store in air-tight container in refrigerator.
+• Form the mixture into 1-inch balls.
+Store in an airtight container in the refrigerator.
 (See Tip 6)

 • Yield: 20 Double Chocolate Energy Bites.
 (See Tip 7)

-1. May use regular or chunky peanut butter plus 2 tablespoons of unsweetened cocoa in place of the chocolate peanut butter.
+1. May use regular or chunky peanut butter plus two tablespoons of unsweetened cocoa in place of the chocolate peanut butter.

 2. May use maple syrup in place of the honey.